-All incidents of disciplinary violations of the KSU Student Code of Conduct outside of residence hall property shall be reported to the Department of Student Conduct and Academic Integrity (SCAI) in accordance with the procedure outlined below.
-Faculty, staff, or students who are witnesses to or victims of incidents of alleged violation of the Student Code of Conduct should contact the SCAI Dept. as soon as possible and submit a General Misconduct Incident Report form.
+All incidents of alleged violations of the KSU Student Codes of Conduct shall be reported to the Department of Student Conduct and Academic Integrity (SCAI).
+Faculty, staff, or students who are witnesses to or victims of incidents of alleged violation of the KSU Student Codes of Conduct can submit this report electronically.

-- In situations where a student's conduct is both disruptive and poses imminent danger to the health and safety of himself/herself or others, immediately contact the KSU Police at 470.578.6666.
-The responding officer at the time of notification shall remove the student from the area immediately.
+In situations where a student's conduct poses imminent danger to the health and safety of themselves or others, immediately contact the KSU Police at 470.578.6666 to remedy the situation.

-- The SCAI officer will investigate the incident and will advise as to the appropriate course of action in each situation.
+BRT and/or SCAI staff will evaluate the report and advise as to the appropriate course of action in each situation.

-2. General Disruptive Behavior, Where No Immediate Threat of Danger is Present
+2. General Disruptive Behavior/No Immediate Threat of Danger is Present

 3. Concerns about Student Health, Welfare, Unusual Behavior, or Well-Being

-- Concerns about a student’s health, welfare, unusual behavior, or well-being should be reported to the Behavioral Response Team (BRT) using the red flag report.
+Concerns about a student’s health, welfare, unusual behavior, or well-being should be reported to the Behavioral Response Team using the Red Flag Report.

-- After a red flag report is submitted a member of the BRT will follow up with you to address any additional questions or concerns.
-The BRT will review the case and determine the most appropriate response on a case by case basis given the totality of information available to the BRT at the time.
+After a red flag report is submitted a member of the BRT may follow up with you to address any additional questions or concerns.
+The BRT will review the report and determine the most appropriate response on a case by case basis given the totality of information available to the BRT at the time.
 Responses can vary from supportive outreach to the individual to make the person aware of resources, making a referral to an appropriate university office for further action, or continued monitoring.
-Any action taken by the BRT is done collaboratively and under the auspices of the appropriate office or professionals with the underlying intention of creating a culture of safety, support and care.
+Any action taken by the BRT is done collaboratively and under the auspices of the appropriate office or professionals with the underlying intention of creating a culture of safety, support, and care.